Skip to main content

 Common Issues & Solutions

-Problem: All data appears in the first column
+All your data lands in one column

-Problem: The system treats the header row as data
+Your header row is imported as data

-Problem: Import fails or has unexpected columns
+The import fails or shows unexpected columns

 Pre-Import Checklist